IMViC: Methyl red and Voges–Proskauer test

 These tests both use the same broth for bacterial growth.
-The broth is called MRVP broth.
+The broth is called MR-VP broth.
 After growth, the broth is separated into two different tubes, one for the methyl red (MR) test and one for the Voges-Proskauer (VP) test.

 The methyl red test detects production of acids formed during metabolism using mixed acid fermentation pathway using pyruvate as a substrate.
 The pH indicator Methyl Red is added to one tube and a red color appears at pH's lower than 4.2, indicating a positive test (mixed acid fermentation is used).
 The solution remaining yellow (pH = 6.2 or above) indicates a negative test, meaning the butanediol fermentation is used.

 The VP test uses alpha-naphthol and potassium hydroxide to test for the presence of acetylmethylcarbinol (acetoin), an intermediate of the 2,3-butanediol fermentation pathway.
-After adding both reagents, the tube is shaken vigorously then allowed to sit for 5-10 minutes.
+After adding both reagents, the tube is shaken vigorously then allowed to sit for 5–10 minutes.
 A pinkish-red color indicates a positive test, meaning the 2,3-butanediol fermentation pathway is used.

 Citrate test

+In the 1930's, S.A.
+Koser conducted experiments that were used to study bacterial catabolism of organic acids.
+Koser found that citrate metabolism could be an indicator for bacteria found in natural environments.
+Additionally, citrate could be used to distinguish bacterial coliforms found in soil, and aquatic environments, such as Enterobacteiacea, and coliforms with fecal contamination.
+It was found that coilforms without fecal contamination grew, while the coilforms with fecal contamination did not grow.

-This test uses Simmon's citrate agar to determine the ability of a microorganism to use citrate as its sole carbon source.
-The agar contains citrate and ammonium ions (nitrogen source) and bromothymol blue as an indicator.
-The citrate agar is green before inoculation, and turns blue as a positive test indicator, meaning citrate is utilized.
+This test uses Simmon's citrate agar to determine the ability of a microorganism to use citrate as its sole carbon and energy source.
+The agar contains citrate and ammonium ions (nitrogen source) and bromothymol blue (BTB) as a pH indicator.
+Bromothymol blue was added in order to reduce false positives.
+The citrate agar is green before inoculation, and turns blue, because of BTB as a positive test indicator, meaning citrate is utilized.
+The test is also prepared on a slant to maximize bacterial growth for an even better indication of the use of citrate.